jg925/ece3400_2019-team10/labs/lab3.md

 end
 ```

+In later iterations of our design, we adjusted how we read and wrote to memory,
+as well as how we changed the color on our screen to allow us to draw to specific
+"tiles", or groups of 30x30 pixels.
+However, to meet the requirements for this
+lab, all we really needed was to alternate the color we displayed on the screen.

 ## Conclusion
-After following the guidelines provided by the previous year's lab, the
+After following the guidelines provided by the previous year's lab handout, the
 objectives of this lab did not seem as daunting as they were when first
 introduced.
 The most challenging parts of this lab were figuring out what
 each module in the verilog code was doing and choosing a communication
 method to implement.
 Although just changing the color of the screen is an
 accomplishment, it isn't the ultimate goal, and the next obstacle is
 properly implementing the Image_processor so that the screen can display
 tiles and walls in specific location.
+This lab allowed us to understand
+the general framework of our design, so now the goal is to be able to send
+information from our robot, interpret what it means on the base station
+Arduino, send it to the FPGA through our parallel communication setup, and
+then eventually draw the correct items to the screen using this Verilog code.